Goals of Care Designation Order

 • Yearly check up with your doctor

-You may have multiple goals of care designation orders in your file (e.g., due to health status and or location changes), but only the most recent order is valid.
-You can’t have two goals of care designation orders active at the same time.
+You may have multiple GCD orders in your file (e.g., due to health status and or location changes), but only the most recent order is valid.

-A goals of care designation is a medical order that your doctor or nurse practitioner writes for you about your health care.
+A GCD order is a medical order that a health care provider writes for you about your health care.

 Your personal directive is a legal document that you write yourself to describe your values and wishes for your personal matters.